executablebooks/mdformat/CONTRIBUTING.md

    pass

-# A mapping from `SyntaxTreeNode.type` value to a `RendererFunc` that can
+# A mapping from `RenderTreeNode.type` value to a `RendererFunc` that can
-# render the given `SyntaxTreeNode` type.
+# render the given `RenderTreeNode` type.
 These functions override the default
 # `RendererFunc`s defined in `mdformat.renderer.DEFAULT_RENDERER_FUNCS`.
 RENDERER_FUNCS: Mapping[str, RendererFunc]
 ```